 Julian Layn is a classical composer.
 His unique form of music is threading a romantic-era harmonic structure underpinned by a heavy basso-continuo-concept.
-Besides an extensive catalogue of compositions for piano solo, his oeuvre includes the piano concerto Nr.
-1 "heavy clouds over vast wide open" in g-flat/d-flat minor (premiered in 2002), the piano concerto Nr.
-2 "The Epocalypse" in d-flat/a-flat minor (premiered in 2008) and the sonata for piano and cello "The Queen" in floating tonality (premiered in 2015).
-He also has started scoring for Film and Opera.
+Besides an extensive catalogue of compositions for piano solo, his oeuvre includes the concerto Nr.
+1 "heavy clouds over vast wide open" for piano and orchestra in g-flat/d-flat minor (premiered in 2002), the concerto Nr.
+2 "The Epocalypse" for piano and orchestra in d-flat/a-flat minor (premiered in 2008) and the sonata for piano "The Queen" in floating tonality (premiered in 2015).
 Julian's search for unique sound topologies have resulted in works like "The Piano Drop" and "The Motronome" but first and foremost the "PA-Piano", his effect-pedal sound designed grand piano.

 "...there is a bravura and intensity to his musical performance that is both immediate and memorable..." by Sean Rourke, Artistic Director Arts for Life Festival Edinburgh

 "...the talent this man has is mind-blowing..." by Rose Paul, St Pauls Lifestyle Magazine

 "...in a symphony without symphonicians, bound to the primeval-instrument of Prokovjew, the piano." by Frank Körber, Publiker Magazine